cosmos/ibc/spec/core/ics-004-channel-and-packet-semantics/README.md

 function writeAcknowledgement(
   packet: Packet,
   acknowledgement: bytes) {
-    // acknowledgement should not be empty
+    // acknowledgement must not be empty
     abortTransactionUnless(len(acknowledgement) !== 0)

     // cannot already have written the acknowledgement